triguz/Nao_RealTime_Control/README.md

 # Nao Real Time Control

-> Implementation of a basic User Interface to work with Nao Robot v4+ and ROS.
+> Implementation of a basic VR User Interface to work with Nao Robot and ROS.

 > Publication abastract